-1. They Will Spend Less Time Writing Logs
+1. With Proper Microservices Monitoring Capabilities, Developers Will Spend Less Time Writing Logs

 Engineers developing software in modern cloud environments are working across more than one service.
 They can deliver at higher velocity, but when things break down they find themselves plumbing logs looking for problems.
 Issues and bugs are unavoidable, the problem is that logs lack sufficient granularity and they can only be investigated if they were inserted by developers before pushing code to production.

-This is where tracing comes in.
-Tracing provides an understanding of application behavior in distributed infrastructure.
-By following user requests throughout microservices, tracing provides visibility into how services interact with each other, which can be leveraged into insights that can help with troubleshooting.
+This is where distributed tracing comes in.
+Tracing provides an understanding of application behavior in a distributed infrastructure.
+By following user requests throughout microservices, tracing provides visibility into how services interact with each other, which can be leveraged into insights that can help with monitoring and troubleshooting microservices.
+That’s where OpenTelemetry comes in.

 OpenTelemetry is an efficient and powerful solution for setting up tracing.
 But just setting up tracing with OpenTelemetry isn’t enough if you don’t have good tooling to help you make sense out of the data that is being collected.
-Helios collects payloads and makes sense out of your tracing data, bubbling up errors and showing you where in your environment the problems are arising.
+Helios is a solution for dev-first distributed tracing, powered by OTel, for observability, troubleshooting, and testing microservices.
+It collects payloads and makes sense out of your tracing data, bubbling up errors and showing you where in your environment the problems are arising.

-This is what it looks like.
+This is what microservices monitoring and observability with Helios look like.
 As you can see, DB queries are collected automatically.

 An overview of traces in the environment sorted by those where an error exists.

-2. They Can View an Auto-generated Service Map
+2. Microservices Observability Lets Developers View an Auto-generated Service Map

 When new developers join the team it can be difficult for them to grasp all the services running in an environment and how they communicate with one another.
 A service map helps draw this out in a way that is easy to grasp.
 Helios will draw a service map for you.
 One that is easy to understand and has incredible depth.
 This saves time otherwise spent pouring over outdated documentation, asking senior developers for assistance or going through trial and error in an attempt to understand how services connect.